 In the past, Gulikers was a principal guest conductor with the National Symphony Orchestra of Chile, the Slovenian Radio and Television Orchestra and the Kosovo Philharmonic Orchestra.

 From 1988 to 2004, he was Music Director of the Dutch chamber orchestra “Ensemble ’88”.
 Since its foundation, it has given innumerable concerts and radio recordings, both at home and abroad.
-Besides his own ensembles “Wire Works” and “Ensemble 21”, René Gulikers conducted many other ensembles for contemporary music.
+Besides his own ensembles “Wire Works” and “Ensemble 21”, René Gulikers conducted many other ensembles for contemporary music, including the Ensemble New Babylon from Bremen.

 Gulikers taught orchestral conducting at the music academies of Maastricht and Enschede.
 From 1994 until 2010, he taught at the music academy in Münster (Germany) and from 2005 until 2012, he was professor at the music academy in Hamburg (Germany).
 In this city, for two years, he also was Director of Music at the University.
 From 2018 until 2020, René Gulikers was professor for Orchestra Conducting at the Royal Conservatoire in the Hague (Netherlands).
 Since 2012, he teaches at the University of Arts in Bremen (Germany).